-Looking for a way to replace a networking reception?
-Certain platforms simulate reception rooms at a gala where you can switch tables and network with the other people at each “table” for a set period of time.
-Each person’s profile also includes a link to their LinkedIn profile to make connecting super easy.
+Are you looking for a way to replace a networking reception?
+Certain platforms simulate reception rooms at a gala where you can switch tables and network with the other people at each “table” for a set time.
+Each person’s profile also includes a link to their social media to make connecting super easy.

-The benefit of virtual networking is that participants can immediately go to LinkedIn and add someone, rather than stuffing a business card into an overflowing swag bag that they hope they won’t lose.
-Attendees also don’t have to muster up the courage to talk to someone, because the technology forces them to!
+The benefit of virtual networking is that participants can immediately go to LinkedIn and add someone rather than stuffing a business card into an overflowing swag bag they hope they won’t lose.
+Attendees also don’t have to muster up the courage to talk to someone because technology makes it happen.

 Tip: Treat your attendees to a virtual lunch.
-For executive audiences, a great virtual event idea we’ve seen is to gather a highly targeted group for a “virtual lunch,” complete with food delivery.
+A fun virtual event idea for executive audiences is to gather a highly targeted group for a “virtual lunch,” complete with food delivery.
 To avoid giving a free lunch to the no-shows, send out gift cards an hour before your event with an expiration time of a few hours.
 Host your audience for a cameras-on roundtable discussion, a moderated panel with Q&A, or let your attendees pose questions to each other.

 Live vs. Automated Virtual Events — Why Not Both?

-It’s more exciting to see something live, and you can play up the countdown anticipation.
-You can also include live polls that assess the climate, perceptions, and thoughts of your audience in real time.
+Seeing something live is exciting, and you can play up the anticipation with a countdown.
+You can also include live polls that assess whether or not attendees are engaged and get feedback in real-time.
 We suggest you still have a moderator or host begin the presentation with an introduction of the speaker or speakers to simulate the conference experience and endorse the legitimacy and prestige of the speaker.
-Hosting a live Q&A throughout a session is incredibly valuable to live experiences as well.
+Hosting a live Q&A throughout a session is also incredibly valuable to live experiences.

 Virtual events are easy enough to run on other platforms.
-You can stream content live and expand the reach of your conference through platforms like:
+You can provide live streams of content and expand the reach of your conference through platforms like: